ccorcos/js-avl-tree/README.md

 ## To Do

 - avl transaction should use an underyling storage transaction.
+- the transaction layer should be on key-value-storage, not on AVL storage.

 - index storage + transaction abstractions
 - contacts app test example
 - client reactivity + TodoMVC